jaxspades/jax-emacs-setup/README.md

 ## Installation
 First, clone this repo into your `~/.emacs.d` folder.
+Second, download ProFontWindows [here](http://www.fontsquirrel.com/fonts/profontwindows) or change the config to use a different font.
-Second, install Cask through `curl`.
+Third, install Cask through `curl`.

 NOTE: If you install Cask through Homebrew for the Mac, then you will need to update how you require cask to where it is installed.
 The Cask documentation will cover this.